PrizeBots/BubbyberryFortress/README.md

 Players must raise baby bubbies from eggs and grow them into strong bubbies and big bubbies to defend themselves from the opposing force.

-Feed your baby bubbies seeds and berries to grow them into bubbies.
+Feed your baby bubbies berries to grow them into bubbies.
+The color of the berry the bubby eats will determine the it's alliance to the team of players.

-bubbies are able to battle, mine metal, harvest berries, repair towers,
+Bubbies are able to battle, mine metal, harvest berries, repair towers,